How Did Bitcoin Start?

 Censorship-resistant & Full Ownership

 With Bitcoin, there is no central authority that could tell you what you can and cannot do with your own money.
-Unlike with money you’ve left in the care of a financial institution, through Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money.
+Unlike with money you’ve left in the care of a financial institution, by purchasing Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money.
 While there are options to leave it in someone else’s custody (e.g. cryptocurrency exchanges), there are equally secure options to have full ownership over your own funds.

 Unlike traditional money which can be printed infinitely, Bitcoin is hard-coded to have an absolute maximum of 21 million Bitcoins to exist in 2140.
 New Bitcoins are still being made at the moment, but the amount created is cut in half roughly every four years in an event known as the Bitcoin halving.